 What is a Linear Accelerator?

-Linear particle accelerator (often shortened to linac) is a type of particle accelerator that greatly increases the kinetic energy of charged subatomic particles or ions by subjecting the charged particles to a series of oscillating electric potentials along a linear beamline; this method of particle acceleration was invented by Leó Szilárd.
+A linear particle accelerator (often shortened to linac) is a type of particle accelerator that greatly increases the kinetic energy of charged subatomic particles or ions by subjecting the charged particles to a series of oscillating electric potentials along a linear beamline; this method of particle acceleration was invented by Leó Szilárd.
 Ionizing radiation in medicine works by damaging the DNA of cells including cancer cells.

-How it Works?
+How does it work?

 How is safety ensured?

 The patient’s safety is most important and is assured in many ways.
 Some safety measures of a linear accelerator are provided below.

-Before the treatment starts, a treatment plan is designed and approved by the radiation oncologist in collaboration with the radiation physicist and dosimetrist.
+- Before the treatment starts, a treatment plan is designed and approved by the radiation oncologist in collaboration with the radiation physicist and dosimetrist.

-- Every morning before any patient is treated, the radiation therapist performs checks on the machine using an equipment called “tracker” to ensure that the radiation intensity is uniform across the beam and its working properly.
+- Every morning before any patient is treated, the radiation therapist performs checks on the machine using equipment called “tracker” to ensure that the radiation intensity is uniform across the beam and its working properly.

-Stay tuned with Byju’s to learn more about linear accelerator, x-rays and much more.
+Stay tuned with BYJU’S to learn more about linear accelerator, x-rays and much more.